Queensland floods: the water journey to Kati Thanda-Lake Eyre

 Ex-tropical cyclone Trevor rain (March)

+In March ex-tropical cyclone Trevor brought more rain, over a broad region of central and southwest Queensland and adjacent area of the Northern Territory.
 In the week to 30 March, widespread rainfall of 50 mm to more than 200 mm was recorded across parts of the the Georgina/Eyre Creek, Diamantina and Thomson/Barcoo/Cooper catchments in the Northern Territory and Queensland.
-This rainfall, associated with the remnants of ex-tropical cyclone Trevor, resulted in significant flows in these rivers.
+It caused significant flows in these rivers.

 Where the water goes